icecube/tnf_paper/README.md

-# Paper: Neural posterior estimation of the neutrino direction in IceCube using transformer-encoded normalizing flows on the sphere

 This is the offical repository of [Neural posterior estimation of the neutrino direction in IceCube using transformer-encoded normalizing flows on the sphere (arXiv:2604.19846)](https://arxiv.org/abs/2604.19846) and includes the training settings for the transformer encoder and the normalizing flow.